Students, please read Getting Help through the Office Hours Queue and Instructors, please Enable and Configure the Office Hours Queue.

 Office Hours Queue History and Statistics

 The bottom of the page shows the most recent events in the queue from the current day.
 As desired, you can click to view all queue events from the current day.
 The history displays who was helped, how long they waited before help arrive, the length of time they were being helped, and who helped them.
-The history includes an option to the student to the queue if they were accidently removed.
+The history includes an option to the student to the queue if they were accidentally removed.

 Students, graders, and instructors can view data on the office hours queue by clicking the “View Queue Stats” button in the Office Hours Queue page.